 Self-employment is sometimes equated with entrepreneurship, but this can be misleading.
 To many people, “entrepreneurship” conjures the image of a risk-taker setting up a business with the intent of making it grow and prosper.
 In developing countries, however, the goal of much self-employment is far more modest: to earn money for a time—preferably, a short time—before transitioning to a more remunerative activity.

 An example is saving money to buy a package of 20 cigarettes and then selling them individually at a higher unit price and surviving on the profits.
 Workers (mostly young men) engaged in such survival self-employment can hardly be called “entrepreneurs” in the everyday sense of the term.
 They engage in such activities reluctantly and only until they can find something better.
-The majority of self-employment enterprises lack the potential to grow, as studies in Sri Lanka and West Africa demonstrate.
+The majority of self-employment enterprises lack the potential to grow, as studies in Sri Lanka, West Africa, and elsewhere demonstrate.

 Self-employment is also sometimes equated with working informally.
 But equating the two is unhelpful.
-“Working informally” and the associated terms “informal economy” and “informal sector” are not defined consistently, so “informality” means different things to different people.
-And even when the conceptualization is clear, as when informal employment refers to work outside the protection and regulation of the state, it is difficult to take this concept to data.
+“Working informally” and the associated terms “informal economy” and “informal sector” are not defined consistently in empirical studies, so “informality” means different things to different people.
+And even when the conceptualization is clear, as when informal employment refers to work outside the protection and regulation of the state, it is difficult to quantify this concept in the data.

 While many people who engage in unprotected and unregulated work are paid workers, not self-employed, there are only vague estimates of how many there are.
 Even less is known about how many self-employed people are engaged in informal activity according to the unprotected/unregulated definition and how many are not.
 The evidence points to most own-account enterprises and other very small firms being unregistered despite government efforts to get them to register .